-Established in 1987, The Bank of South Carolina has assets totaling $447 million and $404 million in deposits, which makes it a medium-size bank.
-The Bank of South Carolina, whose headquarters are in Charleston, South Carolina, lacks premium access to support representatives, with no options for live chat or all-day service.
-It is a conventional brick-and-mortar bank with in-person service, in addition to its online and mobile offerings.
-On the whole, The Bank of South Carolina is a respectable bank that deserves your consideration, with a score of 4.0 out of 5 stars from our experts.
-The Bank of South Carolina offers a full choice of product offerings, which include savings accounts, checking accounts, money market accounts, CDs, IRAs, mortgage products and credit cards.
-The Bank of South Carolina has a fair savings rate; other popular banks have higher rates.
-If you're looking for a checking account for everyday use, the bank's standard checking account does not have a monthly fee.
-Banks that offer free checking, in addition to a high interest rate savings account are the best bet for returning the most income from your deposits while having easy access to your funds.
+The Bank of South Carolina first started operating in 1987 and its headquarters are located in Charleston, South Carolina.
+The Bank of South Carolina owns $447 million in assets as well as deposits totaling $404 million, classifying it as a medium-size bank.
+The Bank of South Carolina lacks premium access to customer service, with no live chat or all-day service options available.
+It is a traditional brick-and-mortar bank with in-person service, in addition to its online and mobile apps.
+On the whole, The Bank of South Carolina is a good bank that gets the job done, with a score of 4.0 out of 5 stars from the SmartAsset experts.
+The Bank of South Carolina provides customers with a complete suite of banking products, including savings accounts, checking accounts, money market accounts, CDs, IRAs, mortgage products and credit cards.
+The Bank of South Carolina has a fair savings rate compared to the average savings account.
+If you're looking for a checking account for everyday use, The Bank of South Carolina's most basic checking account does not carry a monthly maintenance fee.
+Finding a checking account with no monthly fee and a savings account with a high interest rate at the same institution is the best bet for gaining the most income on your deposits while maintaining convenient access to your money.

 The overall rating is a weighted average of rates, fees, service quality and financial health.Read more

-With a savings rate of 0.37%, The Bank of South Carolina ranks poorly in comparison to other U.S. banks.
-The Bank of South Carolina's one-year CD earns at a rate of 0.55% and the five-year CD earns at a rate of 1.21%, while its highest-yielding money market account has an APY of 0.35%.
-Given The Bank of South Carolina's noncompetitive savings rate, you should think about opting for higher earning savings accounts with other banks.
+With a savings rate of 0.37%, The Bank of South Carolina ranks poorly as compared against the national average.
+The Bank of South Carolina's one-year CD has a rate of 0.55% and the five-year CD earns at a rate of 1.21%, while its highest-yielding money market account has an APY of 0.35%.
+Given its below average savings rate, you should consider looking elsewhere to open savings accounts.

 How The Bank of South Carolina's Savings Rates Compare

-The Bank of South Carolina is a brick-and-mortar bank, with four total branches in South Carolina.
-With a mobile app, The Bank of South Carolina provides convenient account access, even from home or work.
-The Bank of South Carolina receives a superb consumer satisfaction rating based on relatively few complaints filed with the Consumer Financial Protection Bureau (CFPB), a government financial agency that protects consumers in the financial sector.
+The Bank of South Carolina is a brick-and-mortar bank, with four total bank locations in South Carolina.
+With a mobile app, The Bank of South Carolina provides easy mobile banking, even from home or work.
+The Bank of South Carolina receives an excellent consumer satisfaction rating due to comparatively few consumer complaints filed with the Consumer Financial Protection Bureau (CFPB), a government financial agency that protects consumers in the financial sector.

-The Bank of South Carolina is a medium-size bank with $447 million in assets and $404 million in deposits.
-Its Texas Ratio is 2.82%, denoting a negligible likelihood of failure.
+The Bank of South Carolina ranks as a medium-size bank with assets totaling $447 million and $404 million in deposits.
+Its Texas Ratio is 2.82%, suggesting that The Bank of South Carolina is in terrific financial well-being and far from failure.
 Additionally, The Bank of South Carolina is FDIC-insured, meaning that your money is insured up to $250,000, even in the event of bank failure.

 Texas Ratio Analysis